Apurwa599/Earthquake-Prediction/README.md

-In this Project ,Earthquake Prediction is to develop models to forecast the occurrence of earthquakes and predict the magnitude in a particular region.
+# Earthquake Prediction and Analysis Using Python
-## Data set
+This is an academic project completed during my 4th semester as part of the Data Analytics curriculum.